john-science/python_for_scientists/classes/10_numpy/lecture_10.md

     >>> list(a)
     [1, 4, 1, 5, 9]

-But you would find this would fail on a multidimensional `array`, and you will just get a list of arrays:
+But this might not behave like you expect for a multidimensional `array`.
+It just returns list of arrays:

     >>> m = array([[1, 2, 3], [7, 8, 9]])
     >>> m